 The Company determines its income taxes under the asset and liability method.
 Under the asset and liability approach, deferred income tax assets and liabilities are calculated and recorded based upon the future tax consequences of temporary differences by applying enacted statutory tax rates applicable to future periods for differences between the financial statements carrying amounts and the tax basis of existing assets and liabilities.
 Generally, deferred income taxes are classified as current or non-current in accordance with the classification of the related asset or liability.
 Those not related to an asset or a liability are classified as current or non-current depending on the periods in which the temporary differences are expected to reverse.
 Valuation allowances are provided for significant deferred income tax assets when it is more likely than not that some or all of the deferred tax assets will not be realized.
+As of April 30, 2022, the Company had fully reserved the net deferred income tax assets by taking a full valuation allowance against these assets.

 The Company recognizes tax liabilities by prescribing a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized and also provides guidance on de-recognition, measurement, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 To the extent that the final tax outcome of these matters is different than the amount recorded, such differences impact income tax expense in the period in which such determination is made.
 Interest and penalties, if any, related to accrued liabilities for potential tax assessments are included in income tax expense.
 U.S. GAAP also requires management to evaluate tax positions taken by the Company and recognize a liability if the Company has taken uncertain tax positions that more likely than not would not be sustained upon examination by applicable taxing authorities.
-Management of the Company has evaluated tax positions taken by the Company and has concluded that as of April 30, 2020, there are no uncertain tax positions taken, or expected to be taken, that would require recognition of a liability that would require disclosure in the financial statements.
+Management of the Company has evaluated tax positions taken by the Company and has concluded that as of April 30, 2022, there were no uncertain tax positions taken, or expected to be taken, that would require recognition of a liability that would require disclosure in the financial statements.